-International Studies and Programs helps students develop their English skills and explore their world.
+International Programs helps students develop their English skills and explore their world.

 ILUNO Intensive English

 - Students are in class 21 hours every week.

 - Sessions last eight weeks and are scheduled six times throughout the year.

 - Students collaborate with program instructors to evaluate their English ability and select language classes at one of six levels – beginning to advanced.

 - Experienced instructors teach reading and vocabulary, grammar and writing, listening, pronunciation, TOEFL preparation, and critical-thinking skills.

 Intensive training in English language and communications skills

 - Intended for those with professional work experience, and a university degree (or comparable work experience)

 - Attend corporate seminars and visit companies, learn directly from experienced professionals working in diverse industry sectors